Third North Carolina Regiment (1898–1899): Training

 At Fort Macon, the troops were put to training and drilling.
 The regiment's officers were mindful that, as a colored formation, the unit would be subject to intensive scrutiny.
 Despite this, misconduct and disciplinary issues affected the regiment as much as other volunteer units.
 The end of fighting in Cuba by the midsummer of 1898 negatively impact morale of the soldiers' who had anticipated service in conflict and now thought that at best they would perform garrison duty in captured territory.
 The ranks increasingly filed complaints against their officers for being too demanding of them.
 Fort Macon was more isolated than other military installations in North Carolina, but soldiers were given leave to visit nearby cities such as Wilmington, New Bern, and Morehead City.
-White residents of those towns were unnerved by the black soldiers' presence and irked by their demands for "equal treatment".
+White residents of those towns were unnerved by the black soldiers' presence and their demands for "equal treatment".
 The Morehead Pilot reported that the actions of the troops within the city once nearly created a race riot which was narrowly avoided due to the intervention of authorities.

 On September 17, the Third Regiment was transferred to Camp Poland outside of Knoxville, Tennessee and formed a brigade there with the Sixth Virginia Volunteers, a black regiment under white officers, and a white regiment from Ohio.
 Also present at the camp was the First Georgia Volunteers, a white unit that was due to be mustered out soon.
 Relations between the Georgians and North Carolinians were tense, with the former tossing rocks at the latter during drill exercises and firing on them if they went into the woods near the camp.
 As a result, an Ohio company was ordered to protect the Third Regiment.
 Even after the First Georgia was disbanded, complaints about incidents of misconduct were ascribed to the North Carolinians, since most whites believed that a unit with black officers could not maintain discipline.
 The white-officered Sixth Virginia Volunteers thus avoided complaints.
 At Young's request, the Sixth Virginia was shifted into a different brigade and complaints about misconduct thereafter declined.

 Colonel James H. Young served as commander of the Third North Carolina Regiment.
 Soldiers complained about his demands for strict discipline.